johnno1962/DLKit/README.md

 or frameworks) are wrapped in the class `ImageSymbols` which you can use to lookup symbols or find the symbol at an address less than or equal to a pointer and it's wrapped image.
 ImageSymbols instances can also be iterated over in a loop to find all symbol definitions in that image.
-Think of them as dictionaries.
+Think of them as representing the image/object file as bi-directional dictionaries.

 A couple of `ImageSymbols` subclasses represent groups of images such as `DLKit.allImages` for all images loaded in an application or `DLKit.appImages`